bryangingechen/lean-matroids/README.md

   * the loopy matroid (all subsets dependent)
   * the free matroid (all subsets independent)
   * the uniform matroid
-* various explicit computations involving the basis and circuit lemmas and functions defined in [`matroids.lean`].
+* various explicit example computations involving the basis and circuit lemmas and functions defined in [`matroid.lean`](src/matroid.lean).

 ### Acknowledgements